Landmark youth climate trial begins in Montana

 "We understand that we have a limited time to transition off of fossil fuels to ensure a safe and secure future for ourselves and our children."

-Named after lead plaintiff Rikki Held, the case is being overseen by Judge Kathy Seeley in the state capital Helena, and will run until June 23.
+Named after lead plaintiff Rikki Held, the case is being overseen by Judge Kathy Seeley in the western state's capital Helena, and will run until June 23.

 At its heart is a provision within the fossil fuel friendly state's constitution that guarantees: "The state and each person shall maintain and improve a clean and healthful environment in Montana for present and future generations."

-The plaintiffs are not seeking financial compensation, but rather a declaration that their rights are being violated as a first step towards policy action.
+The plaintiffs are not seeking financial compensation, but rather a declaration that their rights are being violated as a first step towards policy reform.

+Specifically, they are challenging the constitutionality of a provision in the Montana Environmental Policy Act (MEPA), which prohibits government agencies from considering climate impacts when reviewing permitting applications from fossil fuel interests.

-The youth are also suing to have their equal rights as adults enforced under the Montana Constitution.
+They are also suing to have equal rights as adults enforced under the Montana Constitution.

+In his opening statement, advocate Roger Sullivan evoked the multiplying impacts of global warming on the state's youth.

+These included "heat, drought, wildfires, air pollution, violent storms, loss of wildlife, watching glaciers melt, the loss of familial and cultural foundations and traditions," with medical and psychological impacts disproportionately impacting the young, he said.

+The plaintiffs felt a sense of "betrayal," said Sullivan, with some expressing reluctance to have their own children because they fear the world they would grow up in.

+Several have been directly impacted in their ability to fish and hunt, harming their families' economic wellbeing as well as their tribal practices, in the case of an Indigenous plaintiff.

-For its part, the state has repeatedly tried but failed to have the case tossed out over procedural issues.
+For its part, the state has repeatedly tried to have the case tossed out over procedural issues.

-On June 6, Montana's Supreme Court ruled 6-1 the trial, "with preparation literally years in the making," could go ahead.
+In opening remarks, Montana Assistant Attorney General Michael Russell said the court "will hear lots of emotion, lots of assumptions, accusations... and notably fear about what the future may hold, including sweeping and dramatic assertions of doom that awaits us all."

+What's more, he said, the legislation under challenge could not have caused the plaintiffs' alleged injuries.

 It comes as dozens of US jurisdictions are suing fossil fuel companies over climate impacts as well as disinformation campaigns about climate science.

-"Everyone from kids to local governments are suing, asserting harm from climate change, and cases range from claims that fossil fuel companies lied about climate change to averments that states have violated constitutional rights," she added.
+"Everyone from kids to local governments are suing, asserting harm from climate change, and cases range from claims that fossil fuel companies lied about climate change to averments that states have violated constitutional rights."

 © 2023 AFP